markusdr/transducersaurus/README.txt

 LVCSR WFST cascade.
 It supports cascade generation for both the Juicer and TCubed WFST decoders.
 Sphinx support is on the way.

-In order to create a sandbox and test the prototype python tools, run the following,
+In order to create a sandbox and test the python tools, run the following,
 $ ./mk-sandbox.sh /path/to/my/sandbox
 $ cd /path/to/my/sandbox
 $ emacs -nw README.txt